123krissh/Portfolio/README.md

 - HTML5: For structuring the content.
 - CSS: For styling and layout.
 - JavaScript: For interactive elements.
-- React: For building the user interface (if applicable).
+- React: For building the user interface.

 ## Getting Started